tanya-jp/lab-website/projects/ncrf/index.md

 Openings:

- - The Post-Doctoral Fellow positions at McMaster are posted with [Job ID 66108](https://careers.mcmaster.ca/psp/prcsprd/EMPLOYEE/HRMS/c/HRS_HRAM.HRS_APP_SCHJOB.GBL?Page=HRS_APP_JBPST&Action=U&FOCUS=Applicant&SiteId=1001&JobOpeningId=66108&PostingSeq=1)
+ - For more information on the Post-Doctoral Fellow position see [here](https://drive.google.com/file/d/1XKI97rm6a6jinsnX4AOLPA5ULSZl3Ta_/view?usp=sharing)
- - Candidates for the PhD program can reach out to me to discuss suitability (we have rolling admissions and do not get notified automatically of [formal applications](https://applygrad.mcmaster.ca/portal/start_your_app))
+ - Candidates interested in graduate programs can reach out to me to discuss suitability (we have rolling admissions and do not get notified automatically of [formal applications](https://applygrad.mcmaster.ca/portal/start_your_app))

 This project is funded by [NIH](https://reporter.nih.gov/search/MO5MEigAnEeHz2DkOCOs0g/project-details/10864540).